wink94/RASA-HR-bot/data/nlu.md

 - extremely sad
 - so sad

+## intent:thank
+- Cool.
+Thanks
+- Great, thanks
+- Thank you
+- Thank you Sara
+- Thank you so much
+- Thank's!
+- Thanks
+- Thanks bot
+- Thanks for that
+- Thanks!
+- amazing, thanks
+- cheers
+- cheers bro
+- cool thank you
+- cool thanks
+- cool, thanks
+- danke
+- great thanks
+- ok thanks
+- ok thanks sara
+- ok thanks!
+- perfect thank you
+- thank u
+- thank you
+- thank you anyways
+- thanks
+- thanks a bunch for everything
+- thanks a lot
+- thanks for forum link, I'll check it out
+- thanks for the help
+- thanks this is great news
+- thanks you
+- thanks!
+- thankyou
+- thnks
+- thx
+- yes thanks

+## intent:react_positive
+- :)
+- :D
+- HAHA
+- I am happy
+- LOL
+- Lol
+- Lol thats funny
+- Looks nice
+- WOW
+- Wow
+- You are great
+- You're cute.
+- You're nice.
+- You're really cool
+- hAHAHA
+- ha ha
+- haha
+- hahah
+- hahaha
+- happy
+- i am feeling happy
+- i am happy
+- i am happy today
+- i am very happy with your response
+- i love you
+- it's pretty cool
+- lol
+- love you
+- okay Rasabot, you're cool
+- rasa is awesome
+- such a great demo
+- that is funny
+- that was a great interaction
+- thats funny
+- today was a nice day
+- wow
+- you are a badass bot!
+- you are awesome
+- you are cool
+- you are cool man
+- you are doin great
+- you are funny
+- you are great
+- you are my new bestfriend
+- you seem pretty cool :D
+- I like you
+- I love you
+- you are realy intelligent

+## intent:bye
+- Bye
+- Bye bye
+- adios
+- adios?
+- bye
+- bye .
+- bye :P
+- bye bot
+- bye bye
+- bye bye bot
+- bye for now
+- bye udo
+- bye was nice talking to you
+- bye!
+- byee
+- catch you later
+- ciao
+- cya
+- farewell
+- good bye
+- good bye rasa bot!
+- good night
+- goodbye
+- goodbye.
+- goodnight
+- gotta go
+- k byyye #slay
+- ok Bye
+- ok bye
+- ok, bye
+- ok.bye
+- see u later
+- see ya
+- see you
+- see you . bye
+- take care
+- then bye
+- tlak to you later
+- toodle-oo

+## intent:deny
+- I don't want to
+- I don't want to give it to you
+- I don't want to say
+- I dont want to tell
+- I'm not giving you my email address
+- I'm not going to give it to you
+- NEIN
+- NO
+- NO DON"T WANT THIS!
+- Nah
+- Neither
+- Never
+- Nevermind
+- No
+- No thank you
+- No, not really.
+- No, thank you
+- No.
+- Nopes
+- Not really
+- absolutely not
+- decline
+- definitely not
+- deny
+- i decline
+- i don not like this
+- i don't think so
+- i don't want either of those
+- i don't want to
+- i don't want to give you my email
+- i dont want to
+- i dont want to accept :P lol
+- i guess it means - no
+- i'm afraid not
+- i'm not sure
+- it is going pretty badly
+- it sucks
+- it sux
+- n
+- na
+- nah
+- nah I'm good
+- nah not for me
+- nah, first time
+- nah, i'm good
+- nehi
+- nein
+- neither
+- never
+- never mind
+- no
+- no :(
+- no I dont want
+- no I haven't decided yet if I want to sign up
+- no and no again
+- no bots at all
+- no go
+- no i can't
+- no i don't accept
+- no i dont want to
+- no i dont want to accept :P lol
+- no i won't
+- no ma'am
+- no sir
+- no sorry
+- no thank s
+- no thank you
+- no thanks
+- no way
+- no you did it wrong
+- no!!!!
+- no, i hate it
+- no, my frst time
+- no, thank you
+- no, thanks
+- no, thankyou
+- no. u r idiot
+- non
+- noooooooooo
+- noooooooooooooooooooooooooooooooooooooooo
+- nop
+- nope
+- nope!
+- nope. i am good
+- not going well at all
+- not really
+- not right now
+- not yet
+- nö
+- sorry not right now
+- still dont want to tell
+- thanks but no thanks
+- this sucks
+- very bad
+- I do not need help installing
+- I don't wanna tell the name of my company
+- no stop
+- stop it, i do not care!!!

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?

+## regex:email
+- [^@]+@[^@]+\.[^@]+

+## regex:phone
+- ^(\+\d{1,2}\s)?\(?\d{3}\)?[\s.-]\d{3}[\s.-]\d{4}$

+## regex:age
+- ^([1-9]\d?)?$

+## regex:name
+- hi i'm [^\\s]
+- hello i'm [^\\s]
+- hey i'm [^\\s]